Connecticut's Scenic Litchfield Hills Luxury Fine Art Nature & Landscape Photography

 Back in 2001, the state of Ohio began a movement by developing a scenic "Quilt Barn Trail".
 Starting with the Adams County Quilt Sampler, the trail has grown to include over a dozen Ohio counties.
 39 more states would follow suite.
 The town of New Milford would become the first Connecticut town to establish a quilt barn trail.
 The Quilt Trail consists of 19 colorful hand painted quilt patterns.
 They were hung on antique and vintage barns and historical buildings throughout this popular Litchfield Hill's town.
 On their website they are quoted as "It honors the regions rich agricultural history, the exciting resurgence of family farms in New Milford today and the American tradition of quilt-making".

 I'll complete my "quad-pack" of lovely old barn photographs in Connecticut's hills region with a scene I've titled "Kent Hollow".
 Somehow I've been blessed (back in 2010) that this simple & idyllic landscape image had cast so much positive attention my way.
 Yankee Magazine chose my little corner of the world to be New England's TOP fall foliage destination in their Autumn Edition that year, and featured this same image in their online subscribers webzine.
-The Kent Hollow prints I've sold steadily ever since.
+The Kent Hollow prints have sold steadily ever since the Yankee article was first published.

 Each of the images featured in this article are available as prints right here on my website in the Connecticut Country collection.
 I hope the region as I've describe above and the featured imagery inspires you to plan a visit to our Litchfield Hills region.